BeardedManZhao/algorithmStar/README.md

 ### KnowledgeDocument

-The knowledge base file archive is used for the storage task of ASMB series knowledge documents.
+The knowledge base file archive is used for the storage task of AS-MB series knowledge documents.
 You can access it directly through the documents on the home page.
 There is no need to enter here directly.
 It is messy internally.

 ### src_code

-The source code storage directory of ASMB, where you can view the relevant source code of ASMB.
+The source code storage directory of AS-MB, where you can view the relevant source code of AS-MB.
 Of course, here is the latest source code, which you can use to compile, so that you can obtain the latest version.

 Note: The latest version is often unstable, so we recommend you to use the version that has been released for a long